alibaba/pipelines/samples/arena-samples/standalonejob/README.md

 ## Requirements

+- Install arena

-This sample requires to create distributed storage.
+- This sample requires to create distributed storage.
 In this sample, we use NFS as example.

 1. You need to create `/data` in the NFS Server, and prepare `mnist data`